Tamil-Kongu/Third/README.md

 ## Introduction
-* this is my project
-* This is second line
+this is my project.
+This is second line